Framarc93/GeneticProgrammingAlgorithms/README.md

-# IGP
+# Genetic Programming Algorithms

-This folder contains the code of the Inclusive Genetic Programming (IGP)
+This folder contains the Genetic Programming (GP) algorithms developed by Francesco Marchetti.
+The algorithms are built using the DEAP library (https://github.com/deap/deap).